Mobile Menu

 Research Description:

-Numerical modeling of Earth’s climate system; climate variations and change due to natural and human-influenced factors; past, present and future climates; Earth’s hydrological cycle; satellite remote sensing of climate; climate and air quality
+Climate modeling; climate variations and change due to natural and human-influenced factors; past, present and future climates; hydrological cycle; satellite remote sensing of climate; climate and air quality

 Barry Rand